p4lang/p4lang.github.io/_drafts/09-09-20-conquest.md

 As shown in the figure above, when the size of the injected bursty flow grows larger, the median Flow Completion Time of the workload flows also grows significantly, when the switch indiscriminately throttles all flows upon congestion.
 Using ConQuest’s estimates, the switch can selectively throttle only the bursty flows when the queue is congested, reducing the Flow Completion Time by 11%.

 We also performed various other experiments to see if ConQuest can accurately identify bursty flows, both under trace-based simulation and in real-world testbeds.
-Please refer to our [paper](https://dl.acm.org/doi/10.1145/3359989.3365408) for more details.
+Please refer to our [paper][conquest-paper] for more details.

 ## ConQuest in production networks